Our People | Our Strength

 - Enhancing awareness and appreciation throughout our Firm’s community through mentorship and educational seminars.

 Our Diversity, Equity and Inclusion Committee meets on a monthly basis and reports directly to the Executive Committee.
-Our Committee membership includes the current and former General Counsel, our Founding Partners, an Executive Committee member and Local Office Managing Partners.
+Our Committee membership includes the Assistant Managing Partner and former General Counsel, our Founding Partners, an Executive Committee member and Local Office Managing Partners.
 The Committee includes an active Associate Subcommittee that participates in our monthly Committee meetings.

 As a child, I argued with everyone—usually over things that had nothing to do with me.
 I even felt compelled to defend my sister for some reason when she was sentenced to a “time out.”
 I was often asked, “What are you, her lawyer?”
 I finally was able to respond, “Yes!” after earning my law degree and passing the bar almost fourteen years ago.